-In May of 2012, Perrotin opened the Hong Kong gallery on the 17th floor of 50 Connaught Road Central (650 sq. meters), overlooking Victoria Harbour Bay.
+In May of 2012, Perrotin opened the Hong Kong gallery on the 17th floor of 50 Connaught Road Central (650 square meters / approx. 7,000 square feet), overlooking Victoria Harbour Bay.

-Since 2013, Perrotin New York has been housed in a historic building on the Upper East Side’s iconic Madison Avenue.
-After three successful years there, Perrotin expanded in April of 2017 to a 25,000 sq. foot (2,300 sq. meters) space and relocated to 130 Orchard Street in New York City’s most dynamic arts neighborhood, the Lower East Side.
+From 2013 to 2016, Perrotin New York has been housed in a historic building on the Upper East Side’s iconic Madison Avenue.
+After three successful years there, Perrotin expanded in April of 2017 to a 2,300 square meters (25,000 square feet) space and relocated to 130 Orchard Street in New York City’s most dynamic arts neighborhood, the Lower East Side.

-In 2016, Perrotin inaugurated a 240 sq. meter gallery in Seoul which includes a bookshop displaying unique editions & books published by the gallery.
+In 2016, Perrotin inaugurated a 240 square meters (2,600 square feet) gallery in Seoul which includes a bookshop displaying unique editions & books published by the gallery.
 Located in the heart of the museum and gallery district on the first and third floors of the same building as Christie’s office at 5 Palpan-gil, Jongno-gu district, the gallery is in close proximity to the National Museum of Modern & Contemporary Art and Daelim Museum and just in front of the Blue House/President’s residence and Gyeongbok Palace.

 In June of 2017, Perrotin opened his newest gallery in Tokyo on the ground floor of the Piramide building at 6-6-9 Roppongi Minato-ku Tokyo.
-The gallery is located in the center of the Roppongi area, a cultural and vibrant neighborhood, which gathers a large number of museums, including the Mori Art Museum, Suntory Museum of Art, National Art Center (Art Triangle Roppongi), and many well-established galleries.
+The 130 square meters (1,400 square feet) gallery is located in the center of the Roppongi area, a cultural and vibrant neighborhood, which gathers a large number of museums, including the Mori Art Museum, Suntory Museum of Art, National Art Center (Art Triangle Roppongi), and many well-established galleries.

-Perrotin participates in a number of significant art fairs worldwide each year: Art Basel (Hong Kong, Basel, Miami), Frieze (London, New York), FIAC (Paris), Dallas Art Fair, Art Cologne, Art Stage Jakarta, Expo Chicago, Art021 & West Bund Art & Design (Shanghai), Zona Maco Mexico, amongst others.
+Perrotin participates in 20 major international art fairs each year including Art Basel (Basel, Miami, Hong Kong), Frieze (London, New York), FIAC (Paris), Dallas Art Fair, Art Cologne, UNTITLED San Francisco, Art Stage Jakarta, Expo Chicago, Independent (New York), TEFAF (New York, Maastricht), ART021 Shanghai, West Bund Art & Design (Shanghai), Art Fair Tokyo, and Zona Maco (Mexico).